-As part of the investment process, the Sub-Investment Manager considers a variety of sustainability indicators to measure the environmental and/or social characteristics promoted by the Portfolio.
+As part of the investment process, the Manager considers a variety of sustainability indicators to measure the environmental and/or social characteristics promoted by the Portfolio.
 These are listed below:

-I. The NB ESG Quotient:
+.
+The NB ESG Quotient:

 The NB ESG Quotient (as explained above) is used to measure the environmental and social characteristics promoted by the Portfolio.
 Foundational to the NB ESG Quotient is the NB materiality matrix (as explained above), which focuses on the ESG characteristics that are considered to be the most likely to be the material drivers of ESG risk for each sector.
-Each sector criteria is constructed using third-party and internally derived ESG data and supplemented with internal qualitative analysis, leveraging the Sub-Investment Manager's analyst team's significant sector expertise.
-The Sub-Investment Manager leverages the NB materiality matrix and local insight into the Emerging Market Countries to customize the material ESG factors for Emerging Market Countries.
-When considering Emerging Market Countries, the Sub-Investment Manager evaluates the long-term ESG factors and value drivers for Emerging Market Countries' industries and the companies that operate in them.
+Each sector criteria is constructed using third-party and internally derived ESG data and supplemented with internal qualitative analysis, leveraging the Manager's analyst team's significant sector expertise.

-The NB ESG Quotient assigns weightings to environmental, social and governance factors for each sector to derive the NB ESG Quotient rating.
-While the NB ESG Quotient rating of companies is considered as part of the investment process, there is no minimum NB ESG Quotient rating to be attained by a company prior to investment.
-Companies with a favourable and/or an improving NB ESG Quotient rating have a higher chance of being included in the Portfolio.
-Companies with a poor NB ESG Quotient rating, especially where a poor NB ESG Quotient rating is not being addressed by a company, are more likely to be removed from the investment universe or divested from the Portfolio.
+The NB ESG Quotient assigns weightings to environmental, social and governance characteristics for each sector to derive the NB ESG Quotient rating.
+While the NB ESG Quotient rating of issuers is considered as part of the investment process, there is no minimum NB ESG Quotient rating to be attained by an issuer prior to investment.
+Issuers with a favourable and/or an improving NB ESG Quotient rating have a higher chance of being included in the Portfolio.
+Issuers with a poor NB ESG Quotient rating, especially where a poor NB ESG Quotient rating is not being addressed by an issuer, are more likely to be removed from the investment universe or divested from the Portfolio.
+In addition, the Manager will seek to prioritise constructive engagement with issuers which have high impact controversies (such as corporate issuers placed on the Neuberger Berman Global Standards Policy's Watch List (as further detailed in the policy itself)), or which have a poor NB ESG Quotient rating, in order to assess whether those ESG controversies or what the Manager deems as weak ESG efforts, are being addressed adequately.
+The success of the Manager's constructive engagement efforts with issuers will depend on each of the issuer's receptiveness and responsiveness to such engagement.